‘Still in the surge’: Virus keeps a hold on Massachusetts

 In a picture of the toll the virus has taken on the state, the Globe on Sunday ran 21 pages of paid death notices.
 On the same Sunday last year, the Globe ran just seven pages of death notices, the newspaper said.

-More than 1,600 of the deaths in Massachusetts have been residents of long-term care facilities, such as nursing homes, and more than 98% of all the people who died had other health problems, health officials say.
+Nearly 1,700 of the deaths in Massachusetts have been residents of long-term care facilities, such as nursing homes, and more than 98% of all the people who died had other health problems, health officials say.
 The average age of people who have died is 82.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
 For some, especially older adults and the infirm, it can cause more severe illness, including pneumonia.